secretstartups/handbook/customer-success/solutions-architects/tools-and-resources/workshop/index.html.md

 [**SA Practices**](/handbook/customer-success/solutions-architects/sa-practices) - [**Sales Plays**](/handbook/customer-success/solutions-architects/sales-plays) - [**Tools and Resources**](/handbook/customer-success/solutions-architects/tools-and-resources) - [**Career Development**](/handbook/customer-success/solutions-architects/career-development) - [**Demonstration**](/handbook/customer-success/solutions-architects/demonstrations) - [**Processes**](/handbook/customer-success/solutions-architects/processes)

-# Hands-on Workshop
+## Hands-on Workshop
 {:.no_toc}

-GitLab Hands-on Workshops are interactive events for GitLab prospects and customers to learn about GitLab product with hands-on practice.
+GitLab Solutions Architects conduct hands-on workshops as interactive events for GitLab prospects and customers to learn GitLab product and DevSecOps capabilities.
+Workshops include topics such as DevOps Automation, Portfolio and Project Management, Security and Advanced CI/CD.
+Workshops are ideally limited to 200 or fewer attendees in order to provide stable working environments as well as to be able to field Q&A from attendees in a timely manner.

 In order to carry out a hands-on workshop, a GitLab instance must be stood up for the attendees to carry out the exercises during the workshop.
 Additional preparation is required to setup the class project and issue tracking workflow.

 ## Creating a Workshop Instance